 If your tyres are in good condition and you get a flat, think twice before immediately worrying that you need to replace the whole tyre.
 You may find that the puncture is just in the tread of the tyre, which can sometimes be repaired.
 You'll find that a patch to fix your puncture is usually a lot cheaper than forking out the cost for a new tyre, so don't let a convincing repairman try and persuade you that you need to purchase a new tyre if a simple patch will do the job for now.

 If you're familiar with car jargon, then you may already know when you need to carry out an engine flush.
 However, if not, then you'll find that you only really need to perform an engine flush if you've been driving your car for several years.
 "What's an engine flush?"
 I hear you ask.
 The purpose of an engine flush is to get rid of the sludge that has built up in your engine.
 But, if you're good at looking after your car then you're probably unlikely to see a big build-up of this.
 So, if your mechanic tells you that you need a flush due to dirty oil, maybe try and seek a second opinion.

 4. Cheeky charges for used and abused parts

 Imagine buying a pair of trainers to find that they have already be worn by someone else.
 It's the same with your car.
 If you're forking out for repairs on your car then there's no doubt that you'll want to check that the parts that are being replaced are brand new and not used.
 To avoid this, a good idea is to ask lots and lots of questions.
 To be extra safe, it may be an idea to also check up on prices beforehand too.

 5. An extortionate bill that's out of the blue

-If your car is on its last legs and it’s just not worth letting a mechanic take a look over it, you might want to just scrap it and say goodbye.
+If your car is on its last legs and it's just not worth letting a mechanic take a look over it, you might want to just scrap it and say goodbye.
 We can help you turn your shed into some lovely cash.
-Just head over to our scrap my car page and enter your registration now to see how much you could get for you beaten up car.
+Just head over to our scrap my car page and enter your registration now to see how much you could get for your beaten-up car.